brainwater/rivercrypt/README.md

                         Secret key used for decryption or for signing -va, --verify-all     Sign each chunk of the datastream if encrypting, or verify each chunk of the datastream if decrypting.
-                        This ensures data integrity -d, --decrypt         Decrypt stdin and put it on stdout -s, --symmetric       Use symmetric encryption, not yet supported -f, --force           Force decryption when verification of signatures fail.
+                        This ensures data integrity.
+This is not yet supported -d, --decrypt         Decrypt stdin and put it on stdout -s, --symmetric       Use symmetric encryption.
+This is not yet supported -f, --force           Force decryption when verification of signatures fail.
                         Note: only applicable when decrypting a symmetric stream that has each chunk of the datastream signed.
                         Useful for decrypting data that may have been slightly corrupted.
+This is not yet supported.
   -g, --generate        Generate a secret and public key pair -bs BLOCK_SIZE, --block-size BLOCK_SIZE
                         Block size of chunks in bytes